ddumont/seven/README.md

   * Instruct all bots to refresh signet
 * **/seven warpscroll**  ( with npc targeted )
   * Instruct all bots to buy a warp scroll
+  * With no target, bots will use the warpscroll

 ## fov
 * **/seven fov #** ( with book targeted )